Packed Bed Fume Scrubbers and Wet Air Scrubbers

 - Materials of construction include:

-- Stainless steel, mild steel, & FRP-lined mild steel
+- Stainless steel, mild steel, and FRP-lined mild steel

 - Nickel alloys